-Essentially the Pocket-Pro being reviewed here is the ProClinical 250+ which I reviewed previously, repackaged to include a charging case rather than a charging stand.
+Essentially the Pocket-Pro being reviewed here is the ProClinical 250+ (now superseded with the 250R) which I reviewed previously, repackaged to include a charging case rather than a charging stand.

 Gone is the slim travel cap that goes over the 250 instead you get a bigger, thicker and more robust case that allows the brush to be charged in the case.

 There are 2 variants of this brush, the 2 different variants are different coloured models.